wbonat/mcglm/README.md

 [![Build Status](https://travis-ci.org/wbonat/mcglm.svg?branch=devel)](https://travis-ci.org/wbonat/mcglm)
 Build status for the development version (`devel` branch)

-The `mcglm` package fit multivariate covariance generalized linear models (Bonat and Jorgensen, 2015).
+The `mcglm` package fits multivariate covariance generalized linear models (Bonat and Jorgensen, 2016).

 ## Introduction

-`mcglm` fit multivariate covariance generalized linear models.
+`mcglm` fits multivariate covariance generalized linear models.
 It allows use a different linear predictor for each response variable of a multivariate response.
 The response variable can be continous or dicrete, like counts and binary and also limited continuos ou discrete/continuous inflated responses.
 The most important and relevant